nihavend/Myra/README.md

 Visit [www.likyateknoloji.com](http://www.likyateknoloji.com/) for more info.

 #### Note
-Please get the these [jars](http://www.tlos.com.tr/myra/) from our server.
+Please get these [jars](http://www.tlos.com.tr/myra/) from our server.